 - identify attributes and factors that shape personal identity.

-- compare and discuss benefits of diverse interests and talents that contribute to community identity.
+- discuss ways diverse interests and talents contribute to community identity.

 - community: a group of people with shared interests; a place where people with shared interests come together